Women in North Korea

 The status of women in North Korea is not fully understood outside the country, due to the political isolation of North Korea, the unwillingness of the North Korean authorities to allow foreign investigators access in the country, and the existence of conflicting reports.
 The official position of the North Korean government is that women have equal rights with men.

 North Korea has enacted laws such as the Law on Sex Equality, the Labor Law, and the Law on Nationalization of Essential Industries.
 Although these social systems have not entirely been successful, they have been integrated into daily life to help women.
 The reforms implemented provided women's rights at work, rights of inheriting and sharing of properties, and rights of free marriage and divorce.
 North Korea also outlawed polygamy.
 The state confiscated all privately owned land, in theory eliminating property discrimination.
 Today, women in North Korea participate in a variety of labor forces, and there is a considerable number of women who are in high positions.
 Also, there are many facilities for women including sanatoria, rest homes, and maternity hospitals.

 The ratio of women to men in high wage jobs is considerably lower than that of low wage jobs.
 In addition, most women in high positions in society are either relatives or wives of top leaders.
-Irrespective of the reforms attempting to weaken patriarchal social structures, the political atmosphere is an example of the same patriarchal structure that the reforms intended to dissolve.
+Jon Halliday has argued that the political atmosphere is an example of the same patriarchal structure that feminist reforms intended to dissolve.
 This demonstrates the degree to which Neo-Confucian ideals still permeate and affect social and political policies.
 North Korea has not followed China, Laos, Cambodia and Vietnam in their campaigns against Confucianism.